Lê Hồng Phong: Establishment of the Overseas Commission

 At the end of 1931, with the name of Vương Nhật Dân, he returned to China.
 At that time communist organizations in Indochina were violently suppressed by the colonial government.
 In 1932, under the direction of the Communist International, he and some other comrades sought to contact the Party organization in the country to revive the movement and program the party's actions after the Party had suffered heavy losses.

 In June 1932, the Indochinese Communist Party issued a Program of Action recognized by the Comintern.
 Under the direction of the Comintern, in March 1934, in Macau, the Overseas Commission of the Indochinese Communist Party was established, in which he served as Secretary.
 As the Central Committee was almost paralyzed, the Overseas Command, together with the Provisional Central Executive Committee, had the task of communicating between the Indochinese Communist Party and the Communist International and other Communist parties.
 They reorganized the training of cadres for the country, launched the Bolshevik Magazine, the theoretical organ of the Party Central Committee, gathered and restored Party bases, and prepared to convene the first Party Congress.

-From June 16 to 21, 1934, the Conference of the Overseas Commission of the Indochinese Communist Party and representatives of the Party organizations in the country, including Lê Hồng Phong, Hà Huy Tập, Nguyễn Văn Dựt, Nguyễn Văn Tham and Trần Văn Chấn, was organized.
+From 16 to 21 June 1934, the Conference of the Overseas Commission of the Indochinese Communist Party and representatives of the Party organizations in the country, including Lê Hồng Phong, Hà Huy Tập, Nguyễn Văn Dựt, Nguyễn Văn Tham and Trần Văn Chấn, was organized.
 The conference adopted a Political Resolution and the Resolution on Organizational Matters which detailed the organizational structure and tasks of the Overseas Commission of the Indochina Communist Party: